Consensys/eventsea/README.md

   Participants can mint their own tickets, ensuring authenticity and reducing the risk of counterfeit tickets.
   Each ticket is a unique digital asset on the blockchain, providing traceability and security.

-##### RoadMap:

-- Adding Ticket Validation:
-  EventSea will offer built-in ticket validation mechanisms, ensuring that each ticket is genuine and corresponds to a legitimate purchase.
-  Attendees can confidently attend events knowing their tickets are valid and recognized by the platform.

-#### Benefits:

-- Transparency: Every transaction, from event creation to ticket minting, is recorded on the blockchain, ensuring complete transparency and trustworthiness.

-- Security: Leveraging the power of blockchain technology, EventSea ensures that all events and tickets are secure from fraud and unauthorized changes.
-- User Empowerment: EventSea empowers users to take control of their events, from creation to ticketing, without relying on third-party platforms or agencies.

 ### Apps and Packages

 - `blockchain`: Contracts